-Antique Silver Peppers (Pepperettes or Pepper Shakers) originated in the late 17th century when they were more commonly known as Casters.
+Antique Silver Peppers (Pepperettes or Pepper Shakers) originated in the 17th century when they were more commonly known as Casters.
 The most popular styles were baluster, hexagonal, vase and lighthouse which continued through to today.
 Novelty Peppers are a popular collecting field and can be found in many attractive forms, particularly animals.

 Kitchen Peppers have a side handle to aid pouring.

 The Pepper Mill was introduced towards the end of the 19th century, often with a French ball bearing movement, to grind the pepper at the table.
 They are often in the form of a butter churn.